 Mouth, Pharynx and Cloaca

 Food, water and other nutrients are ingested into two main cavities in most turtles, the mouth and the pharynx.
 These two cavities are located inside of a turtles skull.
 However, sea turtles also have the ability to take in oxygen through their cloaca.
 This special feature is used in extreme situation typically to keep the turtle alive when oxygen levels are low (i.e. deep sea diving, hibernation).

 The glottis of the turtle is a small opening positioned behind the tongue that acts as a barrier between the pharynx and the larynx when swimming underwater, diving or eating.
 The larynx is connected to the glottis and leads to the trachea.
 It is considered to be the upper most portion of the respiratory duct.

 If you have ever heard a turtle hiss and wonder if it means that they are mad…rest assured, they are not mad.
 They are just frightened.
-So when they are frightened, and they need to pull their head and legs into their shell, they won’t quite fit in because of full inflated lungs.
-What they do is expel the air within their lungs out as fast as they can so that they will have room for their appendages to fit into the security of their hard shells.
-With this rush of air leaving their bodies, it makes a hissing noise and leads one to believe the turtle is ticked off and warning them to stay away.
+When frightened they need to pull their head and legs into the shell, but because of full inflated lungs they won’t quite fit in.
+What they do is to expel the air within their lungs out as fast as they can, so that they will have room for their appendages to fit into the security of their hard shells.
+With rush of air leaving their bodies, turtle makes a hissing noise.
+That way many believe the turtle is ticked off and warning them to stay away.

 Most vertebrates have similar digestive systems and the turtle is no exception.
 Turtles are not strictly herbivores.
 All species are found to eat at least some meat which causes them to have powerful digestive enzymes.
 In addition turtles swallow their food with very little chewing.
 Food particles are often whole or in fairly large chunks.
 The salivary glands of the turtle help to soften and break down the food to make swallowing possible.